wreiner/officeweather/README.md

 # what & why?

-Measuring indoor Co2 and Temperature
+Indoor measuring of Co2 and Temperature

 Especially in office environments employees are sensitive to high levels of Co2 and/or uncomfortably with hot office temperatures.
-This projects consists of two parts, the monitor.py and the webinterface
+This project consists of two parts, the monitor.py and the webinterface.

 * **monitor.py** to read the data from the TFA-Dostmann AirControl Mini CO2 sensor and generating the graphs
 * **webinterface** to display the graphs